 Bernardo complements his artistic career with research on famed Portuguese composers Berta Alves de Sousa and Frederico de Freitas, being responsible for the critical edition and publishing of works by both composers.
 His main object of research now incides on the music for piano by Portuguese composer Ruy Coelho.
 Bernardo gave masterclasses in several universities and music schools in Portugal and Brazil.

 Bernardo Santos is an avid chamber musician, having studied with Antonio Chagas Rosa, Eugene Asti and Martino Tirimo.
 Bernardo collaborated with artists such as André Lacerda, David Wyn Lloyd, Diana Rodriguez Vivas, Diego Caetano, Liana Branscome, Olga Argo, Svetlana Rudenko and Belem Quartet from Brazil.
 Bernardo has also participated in the project “Curtas” of the composer and guitarist Israel Costa Pereira, having recorded a CD for this project.
+During the summer of 2020, Bernardo Santos recorded, alongside David Lloyd, the complete works for violin and piano of Edvard Grieg for Da Vinci Publishing, based in Japan.

 Bernardo Santos is currently taking part of the Doctoral Programme in Music Performance (PhD) at the University of Aveiro.
 Bernardo graduated from Trinity Laban Conservatoire of Music and Dance in London, Conservatori del Liceu in Barcelona and from the University of Aveiro (Aveiro City Prize), having studied with Deniz Gelenbe, Josep Colom, Álvaro Teixeira Lopes and Klara Dolynay.
 During his studies, Bernardo Santos was a Trinity College London Scholar and recipient of scholarships from Fundação GDA and Fundação Dionísio Pinheiro e Alice Cardoso Pinheiro.